 Merry Grinchmas!
-The Grinch opens in theaters on November 9th, I thought I make some Grinch related snack that’s perfect for the holiday season.
-Not only that but a healthy treat that kids will love eating.
+Yep, it is almost Christmas time again.
+So, I thought I make some Grinch-related snacks that are perfect for the holiday season.
+Not only that, but a healthy treat that kids will love eating.
 And celery benefits are numerous.

-Reduces Blood Pressure – Celery is high in fiber, magnesium, and potassium that help regulate your blood pressure.
+Reduces Blood Pressure – Celery is high in fiber, magnesium, and potassium, which help regulate your blood pressure.

 Lowers Arthritis Pain – Celery contains antioxidants and polysaccharides that are known to act as anti-inflammatories, especially flavonoid and polyphenol antioxidants.